-The risks of reneging | Reneging is a term used when a person accepts a job offer (via email, phone, or signed contract), but later rejects the offer for another opportunity.
+The risks of reneging \mid Reneging is a term used when a person accepts a job offer (via email, phone, or signed contract), but later rejects the offer for another opportunity.
 Backing out of a job offer can have significant risks for you, the Rawls College, and Texas Tech University; therefore, the stance of the Rawls Career Management Center is students should NOT take part in this behavior.
+Please meet with a CMC representative if you feel you need to back out of an offer you have already accepted.